Would You Have Sex with an Arab?: Overview

 Shot in Israel, the film is an orchestration of interviews with people who all answer the same questions posed by the author – "Would you have sex with an Arab?" and "Would you have sex with an Israeli Jew?".
 Most, if not all of the scenes are shot at night in dance clubs, bars, cafes, public spaces, and personal homes in Tel Aviv, Israel.
 Interviews are conducted in French, Hebrew, Arabic, and English.
 The film is currently available with both French and English subtitles.

 Location

 Zauberman has said that she chose Tel Aviv as the site of her documentary because the city feels “guilty of nothing” and “has a certain blindness to it.”
 Zauberman said that in the past she sometimes “felt the incapacity to understand, to realize what happens in the rest of the country,” in Tel Aviv and “that is why there is a very special way of looking at Arabic [sic] people” in the city.
-Tel Aviv is Israel’s most socially progressive city, famous for its non-stop club scene.
-It is one of the most LGBT friendly cities in the world and has actively branded itself as a worldwide destination for gay and queer tourism.